awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 `MixedInstancesPolicy`  <a name="cfn-as-group-mixedinstancespolicy"></a>
 An embedded object that specifies a mixed instances policy\.
-The policy includes properties that not only define the distribution of On\-Demand Instances and Spot Instances, the maximum price to pay for Spot instances, and how the Auto Scaling group allocates instance types to fulfill On\-Demand and Spot capacity, but also the properties that specify the instance configuration information—the launch template and instance types\.
+The policy includes properties that not only define the distribution of On\-Demand Instances and Spot Instances, the maximum price to pay for Spot Instances, and how the Auto Scaling group allocates instance types to fulfill On\-Demand and Spot capacity, but also the properties that specify the instance configuration information—the launch template and instance types\.
 For more information, see [Auto Scaling Groups with Multiple Instance Types and Purchase Options](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-purchase-options.html) in the *Amazon EC2 Auto Scaling User Guide*\.
-When you create an Auto Scaling group, you must specify one of the following properties in your request: `LaunchConfigurationName`, `LaunchTemplate`, `InstanceId`, or `MixedInstancesPolicy`\.
+You must specify one of the following properties: `LaunchConfigurationName`, `LaunchTemplate`, `InstanceId`, or `MixedInstancesPolicy`\.
 *Required*: Conditional
 *Type*: [MixedInstancesPolicy](aws-properties-autoscaling-autoscalinggroup-mixedinstancespolicy.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)